AdaCore/spark2014/docs/guidance/main.rst

 .. rubric:: Benefits

-The SPARK code is guaranteed to be free from run-time errors (Absense of Run Time Errors - AoRTE) plus all the defects already detected at Bronze
+The SPARK code is guaranteed to be free from run-time errors (Absence of Run Time Errors - AoRTE) plus all the defects already detected at Bronze
 level: no reads of uninitialized variables, no possible interference between parameters and/or global variables, and no unintended access to